michaeldorman/michaeldorman.github.io/cv.md

 ## Presentation in conferences

-* Dorman, M., Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2014.
+* **Dorman, M.**, Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2014.
 What determines tree mortality in dry environments?
 A multi-perspective approach.
 55th Conference of the Israeli Geographical Association, Haifa, Israel (Lecture)

-* Dorman, M., Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2014.
+* **Dorman, M.**, Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2014.
 What determines tree mortality in dry environments?
 A multi-perspective approach.
 42nd Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Ramat-Gan, Israel (Lecture)

-* Dorman, M., Svoray, T., Perevolotsky, A. 2014.
-Scale and replication in observational work: Pinus halepensis mortality in planted forests.
+* **Dorman, M.**, Svoray, T., Perevolotsky, A. 2014.
+Scale and replication in observational work: *Pinus halepensis* mortality in planted forests.
 Israel Science Foundation Workshop: Replication Uncertainty in the Biological Sciences.
 Tel-Hai, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T. 2014.
+* **Dorman, M.**, Perevolotsky, A., Sarris, D., Svoray, T. 2014.
 The effect of rainfall and competition intensity on forest response to drought: Lessons from a dry environment.
 Trees at the edge: the biology of growth limitation in trees (Basel-Israel Symposium).
 Rehovot, Israel (Lecture)

-* Dorman, M., Svoray, T., Perevolotsky, A., Cooper, A. 2013.
-"Determinants of tree mortality spatial pattern in a planted forest from the semi-arid region".
+* **Dorman, M.**, Svoray, T., Perevolotsky, A., Cooper, A. 2013.
+Determinants of tree mortality spatial pattern in a planted forest from the semi-arid region.
 41st Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Rehovot, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2013.
-"Forest performance during drought periods: diverging long-term trends and short-term responses to annual rainfall along a climatic gradient".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2013.
+Forest performance during drought periods: diverging long-term trends and short-term responses to annual rainfall along a climatic gradient.
 INTECOL 2013, London, England (Poster)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2013.
-"Pinus halepensis forests response to drought: assessment using remote sensing".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2013. *Pinus halepensis* forests response to drought: assessment using remote sensing.
 Land Development Administration Annual Conference, Bet-Dagan, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2012.
-"Forest response to a sequence of drought events: Evaluation using remote sensing".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2012.
+Forest response to a sequence of drought events: Evaluation using remote sensing.
 4th International Conference on Drylands, Deserts and Desertification, Sde-Boker, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2012.
-"Forest response to a sequence of drought events: Evaluation using remote sensing".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2012.
+Forest response to a sequence of drought events: Evaluation using remote sensing.
 40th Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Tel-Aviv, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2012.
-"Spatial interpolation of daily climatic data using geo-statistical methods in R".
-3rd Remote Sensing Student Conference, Sde-Boker, Israel (Lecture)
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2012.
+Spatial interpolation of daily climatic data using geo-statistical methods in R. 3rd Remote Sensing Student Conference, Sde-Boker, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2012.
-"Environmental effects on NDWI in Yatir forest during 2003-2011".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2012.
+Environmental effects on NDWI in Yatir forest during 2003-2011.
 France-Israel Remote Sensing Workshop, Sde-Boker, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2012.
-"Evaluating drought stress changes in planted forests by means of remote sensing".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2012.
+Evaluating drought stress changes in planted forests by means of remote sensing.
 Climate Change & Forest Fires in the Mediterranean Basin: Management & Risk Reduction, Nir-Etzyon, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2011.
-"Environmental effects on NDWI in Yatir forest during 2003-2011".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2011.
+Environmental effects on NDWI in Yatir forest during 2003-2011.
 52nd Conference of the Israeli Geographical Association, Tel-Aviv, Israel (Lecture)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2011.
-"Remote sensing of drought stress in Pinus halepensis planted forests for predicting mortality: A research strategy".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2011.
+Remote sensing of drought stress in *Pinus halepensis* planted forests for predicting mortality: A research strategy.
 8th Conference on Active Research by Environmental Sciences Students (CARESS), Rehovot, Israel (Poster)

-* Dorman, M., Perevolotsky, A., Svoray, T., 2011.
-"Remote sensing of drought stress in Pinus halepensis planted forests for predicting mortality: A research strategy".
+* **Dorman, M.**, Perevolotsky, A., Svoray, T., 2011.
+Remote sensing of drought stress in *Pinus halepensis* planted forests for predicting mortality: A research strategy.
 4th International conference on Mediterranean Pines (MEDPINE), Avignon, France (Poster)

-* Dorman, M., Blecher, M., Burdeniy, L., Sapir, Y., Volis, S., 2010.
-"Estimation of environmental effects on plants translocation success, using multivariate analysis".
+* **Dorman, M.**, Blecher, M., Burdeniy, L., Sapir, Y., Volis, S., 2010.
+Estimation of environmental effects on plants translocation success, using multivariate analysis.
 38th Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Beer-Sheva, Israel (Poster)

-* Dorman, M., Sapir, Y., Volis, S., 2009.
-"Species boundaries and local adaptation in four Iris species from Israel".
-Evolution in Jerusalem: A Workshop in Celebration of Darwin's "The Origin of Species", Jerusalem, Israel (Poster)
+* **Dorman, M.**, Sapir, Y., Volis, S., 2009.
+Species boundaries and local adaptation in four *Iris* species from Israel.
+Evolution in Jerusalem: A Workshop in Celebration of Darwin's *The Origin of Species*, Jerusalem, Israel (Poster)

-* Dorman, M., Sapir, Y., Volis, S., 2008.
-"Species boundaries and local adaptation in four Iris species from Israel".
+* **Dorman, M.**, Sapir, Y., Volis, S., 2008.
+Species boundaries and local adaptation in four *Iris* species from Israel.
 1st International Congress – Documenting, Analyzing and Managing Biodiversity in the Middle East, Aqaba, Jordan (Poster)

-* Dorman, M., Sapir, Y., Volis, S., 2008.
-"What determines species distribution?
-An experiment with four Oncocyclus Iris species".
+* **Dorman, M.**, Sapir, Y., Volis, S., 2008.
+What determines species distribution?
+An experiment with four Oncocyclus *Iris* species.
 36th Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Haifa, Israel (Lecture)

 ## Languages

 * English
 * Hebrew
 * Russian

-> E-mail: michael [dot] dorman [at] mail.huji.ac.il